Rijzzz/NotEnoughCalculator/README.md

 ## What does this mod do?

 Type calculations directly in the search bar and get instant results!
-Works with REI's search bar when installed, or provides its own standalone search bar when REI is not present.
-Perfect for Hypixel Skyblock players who miss the NEU calculator.
+If REI is installed it uses REI's search bar, otherwise it shows its own standalone bar at the bottom of inventory screens.
+If you played with NEU on older versions, you already know how this works.

 **Example:** Type `100m - 50m` in the search bar → See `= 50,000,000` instantly